innat/Py4-DS/README.md

 Now, go do the desired notebook, files that end with '.ipynb'.
 To run the file, go to the menu then click on `Cell > Run`.

 ## Folder structure
+Apart from the separated **per-weeks**; The following directory, **Python for Data Science** holds the most important content combinedly.
+You may prefer in this way if you're confortable with the packages and contents.

 ``` bash
   |-Python for Data Science